warlord0/vue-tagsinput/README.md

 Vue.component('tags-input', BTagsInput);
 ```

 Include the `dist/style.css` file on your page to apply the styling.
-You can use CDN, `require()` it inside your JS code, or `@include` it inside your (S)CSS assets.
+You can `require()` it inside your JS code, or `@include` it inside your (S)CSS assets.
 Read the `Styling` section to learn how to modify the appearance.

 Include the CSS file on your page to apply the styling.
 Read the `Styling` section to learn how to modify the appearance.